GastonZalba/ol-dji-geozones/README.md

 ### DISCLAIMER

-Now days, DJI doesn't offer any API documentation, so future support and access to the data is uncertain.
+Nowadays, DJI doesn't offer any API documentation, so future support and access to the data is uncertain.
 Furthermore, the API endpoint has CORS restrictions, so all browsers requests must be proxied.

 <img src="screenshots/example-1.jpg" alt="Light mode">
 <img src="screenshots/example-2.jpg" alt="Dark mode">